deepin-community/gtk4/docs/reference/gtk/section-accessibility.md

 are accessible as part of the development process.
 The GTK Inspector shows the accessible attributes of each widget, and also provides an overlay that can highlight accessibility issues.

+If you support some non-standard keyboard interactions for a widget, you **should** set an appropriate `GTK_ACCESSIBLE_PROPERTY_HELP_TEXT` to help discoverability of the behavior.

 It is possible to set accessible attributes in UI files as well:
 ```xml